ACP Combustible Cladding Assessment

 WHAT WE CAN DO:

-We are currently assisting contractors during the construction phase by providing detailed advice for suitable fire stopping systems and detailing the fire stopping methods to assist with the construction methods and processes employed by the builder.
+We are currently assisting contractors during the construction phase by detailing fire stopping solutions to assist with construction methods and processes employed by the builder.
 These services include, initial “toolbox talks” where we discuss the construction methods and processes adopted with all sub-contractors to achieve a fully compliant fire stopping system that is then documented in a detailed penetration report.

-We provide periodic inspections of all units and common areas to maintain compliance with further inspections of common areas for general BCA/Access non-compliances that may arise.
-Every inspection is documented in an electronic report automatically generated and issued immediately with real time access for the client to allow for defects to be addressed and closed out.
-Upon building completion, BCA Logic will provide a penetrations certification certificate for the Occupation Certificate.
+We provide routine inspections of all units and common areas to maintain compliance with further inspections of common areas for general BCA/Access non-compliances that may arise.
+Every inspection is photographically documented and uploaded electronically to a cloud-based software accessible by client and consultants to allow for defects to be addressed and closed out.
+Upon building completion, BCA Logic will provide a penetration completion certificate verifying compliance with fire sealing systems for the Occupation Certificate.

 GET IN TOUCH:

 Whether you are a Developer, Builder or PCA, please feel free to contact the BCA Logic team to discuss your project and our construction phase services to ensure that your development maintains a high level of life safety and compliance with the Building code of Australia in the physical form.
 If you are an Owner or Investor buying off the plan, protect your investment and have a discussion with your builder/developer to ensure that the highest levels of fire stopping are being provided.

 Our directors have prepared many litigation compliant reports on buildings and the approvals process for a number of jurisdictions including:

 We have undertaken the role of an expert witness – this requires compliance with a strict code of conduct and we comply with these requirements not only with respect to legal issues, but in our day to day consulting projects.

 The area of fire related building defects and Home Owners Warranty Insurance claims is expanding rapidly and we have been at the fore front of this part of the industry.